peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Exceptions:</b>

  * System.ArithmeticException:
-This value is a finite number, but is not an exact integer.

- * System.OverflowException:
-This value is infinity or not-a-number, or the integer is less than -128 or greater than 127.
+This value is infinity or not-a-number, is not an exact integer, or is less than -128 or greater than 127.

 ### ToSByteUnchecked